kgston/stencil.JS/README.md

 ```javascript
     var myStencil = stencil.define("parentStencilID", null, ["childStencilID1", "childStencilID2", ...]);
 ```
-*This only works for simple stencils without any childStencils ir stencils whose child is not a child of a child.
-Fo such cases, define the childStencils as an attribute of the immediate parent stencil using the attribute name "data-childStencil".
+*This only works for simple stencils without any childStencils or stencils whose child is a child of a child.
+For such cases, define the childStencils as an attribute of the immediate parent stencil using the attribute name "data-childStencil".
 Multiple values are delimited by spaces

 ```html
     <stencil id="attributeChildStencilRender">